TypstDocumentation

 Preview

-You can type many symbols with shorthands like <=, >=, and ->.
-Similarly, delimiters will scale automatically for their expressions, just as if \left and \right commands were implicitly inserted in LaTeX.
-You can customize delimiter behavior using the lr function.
+In Typst, delimiters will scale automatically for their expressions, just as if \left and \right commands were implicitly inserted in LaTeX.
+You can customize delimiter behaviour using the lr function.
+To prevent a pair of delimiters from scaling, you can escape them with backslashes.

 Typst will automatically set terms around a slash / as a fraction while honoring operator precedence.
 All round parentheses not made redundant by the fraction will appear in the output.